manav870/Land-Record-Management/README.md

 ## License

+This project is proprietary software.
+All rights reserved.

+**Copyright © 2024 Manav Patel**

+- **Modify:** Not permitted without explicit permission
+- **Contributions:** Welcome, but require prior approval from the repository owner
+- **Viewing:** Allowed for educational/reference purposes only

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full terms and conditions.

 **License created by:** Manav Patel